Fruitcoco/2023summer/3D_visualization/README.md

 The molecular graph can be converted into [NetworkX](https://networkx.github.io) graph or [Plotly](https://plot.ly) figure for 3D visualization in a browser window or in a [Jupyter notebook](https://jupyter.org).

 Looking forward
-I find it is hard to implement the interaction bewteen two input molecula
+I find it is hard to implement the interaction bewteen two input molecula.
+The next step is to be able to read mapping information and the mapped atom can be visualized.
+Also, it would be helpful to hide one molecula from the other but this may requires change in plotly package which may need help from front end developer.

 <p align="center">